c-hydro/fp-docker/README.rst

 		>> 	./fp-docker_runner_hyde.sh -f fp-docker_variables_hyde.env

-	d) collecting the datasets in the SOURCE_DATA_DYNAMIC_ARCHIVE folder of the Hyde docker and copy it to the source folder SOURCE_DATA_DYNAMIC_SOURCE of the HMC docker:
+	d) collecting the datasets in the SOURCE_DATA_DYNAMIC_PROCESSED folder of the Hyde docker and copy it to the source folder SOURCE_DATA_DYNAMIC_SOURCE of the HMC docker:

 	.. code-block:: bash